titi1233/Unit-25-assignment-2/README.md

 # what the project does
-this project is made to make a teacher and the student to make a atterndacne for a course rolse
+this project is made to make a teacher and the student to make a atterndacne for a course role
 # how to use the application
-you can use it in visual studio and run it and use each form to create a teacher and a student
+you can use it in visual studio and run it and use each form to create a teacher and a student downlaod visual studio run a project and make a new one

 # technologies used
 visual studio snipping tool visual basic also